 Any permit for subdivision that allows the creation of a lot less than 300 square metres must contain the following conditions:

-The Small Lot Housing Code forming part of the Officer Precinct Structure Plan (September 2011) applies to the subdivision of the land under this permit and the application of the Small Lot Housing Code must be shown on any endorsed plans which are part of this planning permit.
+The Small Lot Housing Code forming part of the Officer Precinct Structure Plan (September 2011, Amended March 2018) applies to the subdivision of the land under this permit and the application of the Small Lot Housing Code must be shown on any endorsed plans which are part of this planning permit.

-Before a plan is certified for a subdivision (or the relevant stage of a subdivision) where a building envelope is proposed, the plans endorsed under this planning permit must show a building envelope for each lot with an area less than 300 square metres that is in accordance with the Small Lot Housing Code forming part of the Officer Precinct Structure Plan (September 2011) to the satisfaction of the Responsible Authority.
+Before a plan is certified for a subdivision (or the relevant stage of a subdivision) where a building envelope is proposed, the plans endorsed under this planning permit must show a building envelope for each lot with an area less than 300 square metres that is in accordance with the Small Lot Housing Code forming part of the Officer Precinct Structure Plan (September 2011, Amended March 2018) to the satisfaction of the Responsible Authority.